 Planning for your future care and putting your wishes in writing is important, especially at this stage of disease.
 Then, your health care team and loved ones will know what you want, even if you are unable to make these decisions.
 Learn more about putting your health care wishes in writing.

-Patients who have advanced disease and who are expected to live less than 6 months may want to consider hospice care.
+People who have advanced disease and who are expected to live less than 6 months may want to consider hospice care.
 Hospice care is designed to provide the best possible quality of life for people who are near the end of life.
 You and your family are encouraged to talk with your doctor or a member of your palliative care team about hospice care options, which include hospice care at home, a special hospice center, or other health care locations.
 Nursing care and special equipment can make staying at home a workable option for many families.
 Learn more about advanced care planning.

 After the death of a loved one, many people need support to help them cope with the loss.
 Learn more about grief and loss.

 The next section in this guide is About Clinical Trials.
 It offers more information about research studies that are focused on finding better ways to care for people with MDS.
-Or, use the menu to choose another section to continue reading this guide.
+Use the menu to choose a different section to read in this guide.